William Fairfield Warren Distinguished Professorship

 College of Arts & Sciences, English

 James Winn is a past director of the BU Center for the Humanities and a past chair of the Department of English.
 His scholarly work focused on the literature of England in the Restoration and the early 18th century, and on the relations between literature and the other arts, especially music.
 A prolific author, he is best known for his biography of Dryden, John Dryden and His World, which won the British Humanities Council Prize and the Yale University Press Board of Governors’ Award.
-His recent works have included a study of the humanities and performance and an exploration of the intertwined histories of poetry and war.
+His more recent works have included a study of the humanities and performance and an exploration of the intertwined histories of poetry and war.
 With support from the NEH and the Guggenheim Foundation, he completed and published a cultural biography of Queen Anne in 2014.
 An accomplished flutist, Professor Winn also had an appointment in the School of Music.